PostgresApp/PostgresApp/README.md

 ## Contributions Welcome!

-To contribute to the Postgresapp website, fork this repository, make changes, and send a pull request.
+To contribute to this website, fork this repository, make changes, and send a pull request.

 ## Page Content